eveliovila/onepk-BGP-conv/README.md

 status. it assumes that a peer has converged if and only if the following two conditions are met:

-    i-  the BGP table version should be equal to the main routing table version (TblVer == RTv) and:
+    i-  the BGP table version should be equal to the peer table version (TblVer == BGPTblV) and:
     ii- Both InQ and OutQ are == 0